ArifKemal/ArifKemal/README.md

 ## About Me

-I'm **Arif Kemal Erdönmez**, a developer focused on the intersection of **artificial intelligence**, **deep learning**, and **financial data science**.
-I build systems that extract meaning from complex, noisy data — from market signals to model architectures.

-- 🔭 Currently working on **AI-powered monitoring and analysis pipelines**
+I'm **Arif Kemal Erdönmez**, and my work sits at the intersection of **quantitative finance** and **Python development**.
+I'm interested in how financial markets can be modeled, analyzed, and visualized through code — from options pricing to fixed-income risk to macro event studies.

+Most of my projects follow a similar pattern: take a concept from finance theory, implement it from the ground up in Python, and turn it into something interactive and readable — not just a formula on a page.

+- 📐 Building quantitative tools around **derivatives, yield curves, and factor models**
-- 📈 Interested in **macroeconomic forecasting** and quantitative analysis
+- 📊 Interested in **options market structure** — IV surfaces, GEX, and pricing anomalies
-- 🛠️ I enjoy building end-to-end systems: from data ingestion to inference to delivery
-- 🌱 Always exploring: LLMs, time-series modeling, and cloud-native ML infrastructure
+- 🔬 Enjoy translating academic finance (Fama-French, DV01, Black-Scholes) into working code
+- 🌱 Learning by building — each project is a way to go deeper into a topic

 ---